-Multiple input multiple output (MIMO) systems arise in many modern communication channels, such as multiple user communication [3], and multiple antennas channels [4].
-It is well known that the use of multiple antennas promises substantial capacity gains when compared to traditional single antenna systems.
+ULTIPLE-INPUT-MULTIPLE-OUTPUT (MIMO) systems arise in many modern communication channels, such as multiple-user communication [1], and multiple-antenna channels [2].
+It is well known that the use of multiple antennas promises substantial capacity gains when compared with traditional single-antenna systems.
 In order to exploit these gains, the system must deal with the distortion caused by the channel and the interference.
 The conventional way to deal with these distortions is receiver optimization.
-Recently, the quest for better performance with lower complexity led researchers to also optimize the transmitter [5]-[11], and even to jointly optimize the transmitter and receiver [12]-[18].
-This, as well as new results and algorithms in convex optimization theory [19], have significantly improved state of the art communication systems.
+Recently, the quest for better performance with lower complexity led researchers to also optimize the transmitter [3]-[11], and even to jointly optimize the transmitter and receiver [12]-[20].
+This, as well as new results and algorithms in convex optimization theory [21], have significantly improved state of the art communication systems.